jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 to find a job that doesn't require pairing.

-I wouldn't mind this so much, except that I think pairing is hard to get right.
+I wouldn't mind this so much, except that I think pairing is hard to get right, and there really isn't a convention on the right way to do it.
 And it's much worse for individuals when it goes wrong.
 It is torture to sit and watch someone work while doing nothing for 8 hours.
 I've been on both sides of this.
 On the receiving end when I'm new to a team.
 And doing it when I've been on a team for a while.
+When experience levels are too different, it's very hard for the other person to contribute meaningfully.

 Although I try very hard when I realize the other person is not engaging, it's not always enough.
 A good chunk of engineers have social anxiety of some form, and it takes time to gel.
-The worst situation is when you don't gel with a team, and then pairing can become daily torture.
+It also simply takes time for the person to come up to speed and understand the project.

 An interesting thing about pair programming is it's one of those few XP engineering practices which has been well studied.
 And the studies